Section: Linux Reference Manual (1)

 One could also give a directory with a daisy structure as argument to daisy-player.

-One could also give a file in ZIP-format with a daisy structure as argument to daisy-player.
+One could also give an archive with a daisy structure as argument to daisy-player.
+Many archive-formats are supported like .tar.gz or .zip.
+The archive will be unpacked using the "unar"-utility.

 - -c cdrom_device